ntnu-ai-lab/EvoLP.jl/docs/src/results.md

 # Reporting results

-EvoLP provides a type for reporting results.
+EvoLP provides a type for reporting results that you can use as the return vale of an algorithm.
-The type has different data fields conveniently stored in a single variable, useful mostly for any post-mortem visualisation and analysis.
+The type has different data fields conveniently stored in a single variable, which allows for further inspection if desired (for example for post-mortem visualisation and analysis.)

 ```@docs
 Result
 ```

-Additionally, some functions are included to obtain specific information about the results of an algorithm.
+Some _getter_ functions are also included to obtain specific information about the result.

 ```@docs
 optimum